wp-document-revisions/wp-document-revisions/readme.txt

 = 1.0.3 =
 * Changed functions get_latest_version and get_latest_version_url to "revision" instead of "version" for consistency
 * Forces get_latest_revision to rely on get_revisions to fix inconsistencies in WP revision author bug
+* Changing metabox options does not enable the publish button on non-document pages
+* Changing metabox options displays the revision summary metabox

 = 1.0.2 =
 * Fixed bug where RSS feeds would erroneously deny access to authorized users in multisite installs